Tzourtzis/ContainerProject/README.md

 # Multi-Container Project

-This project demonstrates a multi-container setup using Docker.
+This project demonstrates a multi-container environment using Docker.
 It consists of:

-1. **Flask App**: A web application that serves a dynamically styled HTML page with a visitor counter.
+1. **Flask App**: A custom web application that serves an HTML page with a visitor counter.
 2. **Redis Container**: A Redis service used to store and increment the visitor count.

-## Prerequisites

-1. Install [Docker](https://www.docker.com/) on your machine.
-2. Install [Docker Compose](https://docs.docker.com/compose/) (included with Docker Desktop).

 ## How to Run the Project